PrepTest 78, Section 4, Question 8

 Explanations

-This is a Purpose of Reference question.
-All we need to understand is why the author uses this specific turn of phrase.
+This is a Meaning question.
+We need to interpret the meaning behind the author's turn of phrase.

 When they mentioned "something for display," it seemed clear that they were alluding to the art-commissioning elites signaling status and identity.
 In other words, that these folks were showing off to make themselves look good.